-MRI or CT imaging with and without contrast as renal function allows may need to be emergently obtained.
+MRI or CT imaging with and without contrast may need to be emergently obtained.
 Depending on the likely differential diagnosis and local healthcare systems, transfer to an appropriate facility with the necessary imaging modalities and/or relative medical expertise will need to be considered at various points in this initial assessment.